 The Cycle of Life: there’s a t-shirt for it.
 Three, really: for the birth, maturity, and death of First Night Santa Cruz.
 This cultural institution was born December 31, 1994, and died on January 1, 2005.

 First Night seemingly came out of nowhere: a family-friendly New Year’s Eve party that booked over 20,000 paying customers its first time out on New Year’s Eve 1994.
-It was something that nobody had even dreamed of a year earlier.
+Just a year earlier, it was something that nobody had even dreamed of.

 A $25 button admitted you to venues all around downtown Santa Cruz for a full evening of family-friendly, culturally aware, safe, playful (I hate that word, but even the t-shirt is “playful”), alcohol-free entertainment.